ryan-d-williams/MMM-GoogleSheets/README.md

 ## Installation

 This installation process is two steps.
-Step 1 involves getting Google Apps Script set up to communicate with our MagicMirror module.
-Step 2 is the standard MagicMirror module installation.
+Step 1 involves getting Google Apps Script set up to communicate with our MagicMirror² module.
+Step 2 is the standard MagicMirror² module installation.

 1. Setting up the Google Apps Script